Request a CatalogContact Us

 What are we going to do about accreditation and a diploma for college?

 We understand your concerns regarding college and accreditation, and encourage you not to worry.
-First, a diploma isn't necessary until 12th grade.
+First, a diploma isn’t necessary until 12th grade.
 Second, the primary reason for a diploma is fear of college rejection.
-However, there are many Catholic colleges that accept homeschoolers without any diploma at all!
-In addition, in lieu of a diploma, highschoolers can begin taking college-level courses at a community college, and then transfer from that point to a four-year college, again, without a diploma.
+However, many colleges accept homeschoolers without any diploma at all!
+In addition, in lieu of a diploma, high schoolers can begin taking college-level courses at a community college, and then transfer from that point to a four-year college, again, without a diploma.
 Be assured, the good SAT and ACT scores most homeschoolers earn will go far in gaining admission to college.
+You can learn more about these and other options under “Accreditation.”

 Frankly, I am worried about transcripts and diplomas for college acceptance.
 Don't I need to be enrolled with a school that will furnish these?